sohnryang/simple-forum-api/README.md

   - Posts can be searched using title, content, author username and hashtags.

-- Authentication
+- Authorization

-  - JWT-based authentication for some operations.
+  - JWT-based authorization for some operations.

 ## API specs